Pediatric Neurology Residency Faculty

 Alcy R. Torres, MD, FAAP

 I am an associate professor of pediatrics and neurology at Boston University School of Medicine and a pediatric neurologist who specializes in traumatic brain injury at Boston Medical Center.
-I am the director of the Pediatric Traumatic Brain Injury Program at Boston Medical Center and have developed a standardized clinical assessment and management plan to continuously review individual patient data for areas that need improvement, thus ensuring that the Brain Injury program always provides the best, most cost-effective care for our patients.
-This is offered through an open access clinic providing services at BMC, our satellites and across different specialists.
+I am the director of the Pediatric Traumatic Brain Injury Program at Boston Medical Center and have developed a standardized clinical assessment and management plan to continuously review individual patient data for areas that need improvement, thus ensuring that the Brain Injury program always provides the best, most cost-effective care for our patients, offered through an open access clinic providing services at BMC and at our satellites.
 I am the principal investigator (PI) on several studies related to traumatic brain injury and have been building a large database to understand the challenges of these patients in a safety net hospital and the needs of sports and non-sports related concussion patients including those that speak other languages, particularly Spanish.
 I have published several papers in this area, with significant impact in our understanding of the effects of early head injuries and long-term disabilities.

 My research projects also include investigating the risk factors for prolonged post-concussive symptoms in less-privileged patients, and pharmacological treatment of these patients through the development of new clinical offerings, the role of psychology in the concussion program, imaging in patients with mild traumatic brain injury, and databases of our college students and young adults to facilitate the transition and long-term studies needed for CTE.
 It has been an important goal to offer the clinical pediatric arm for researchers at BMC/BU, so we can also work as a team and increase our institutional research capabilities.